ltwp/ltwp/research.md

 # Research

 I am a scientist with applied interests and a desire to teach, currently working as a postdoctoral scholar at the [Environmental Systems Dynamics Laboratory](https://www.esdlberkeley.com/) at the University of California, Berkeley.
 I got my Ph.D from the same university, where I worked closely with Dr Mark Stacey and Dr Jessie Lacy (USGS) on hydrodynamics and sediment transport in shallow bays and marshlands.
+My bachelors is in Applied Mathematics from Brown University.

 My scholarship focuses on the following: